ibm-functions/composer/docs/COMPOSER.md

 ## Encode

-`composer.encode(composition, [combinators])` first lowers the composition.
+`composer.encode(composition, [combinators])` first invokes `composer.lower` with the specified `combinators` argument if any.
 It then converts compositions nested into `composition` into conductor actions.
 It finally extracts the action definitions from `composition` (both embedded action definitions and synthesized conductor actions) returning a dictionary with two fields `{ composition, actions }` where `composition` no longer contains any action or composition definitions and `actions` is the corresponding array of extracted action definitions.

-The optional `combinators` parameter controls the lowering.
+The optional `combinators` parameter controls the optional lowering.
 See [lower](#lower) for details.

 # Deployment